kanocz/lcvpn/README.md

   - Remove altkey (with old key) from configs on all hosts and send HUP signal again
   - We are running with new key :)

-### Plans
+### Roadmap

+* 100% unit test coverage
-Don't know what more to implement... please let me know if you need something
+* please let me know if you need anything more